Dekr0/RPC.nvim/README.md

 ## TODO (Requirement)

 - Build process
-- Support for other operating systems
 - Message passing between richpresence.nvim and middleware
 - Allow users to configure how status of rich presence should be display in Discord rich presence
+- Refactor and address any potential bad practices and performance bad spot in Lua and C
+    - Encapsulate state in Classes in Lua
+    - Swap out `select` as a primary polling mechanism in C
+        - `libevent`?
+    - partial send
+    - timing
+    - message queue
+- Support for other operating systems

 ## TODO (Future Plans)